-Digital PLL Input Control Register Block Field Descriptions Bit Field Name Field Type Default Value Description REFSEL[2:0] R/W 000b Input reference selection for Digital PLL: 000 = Automatic selection 001 = Manual selection by GPIO inputs 010 through 011 = Reserved 100 = Force selection of Input Reference 0 101 = Force selection of Input Reference 1 110 = Do not use 111 = Do not use FBSEL[2:0] R/W 000b Feedback mode selection for Digital PLL: 000 through 011 = internal feedback divider 100 = external feedback from Input Reference 0 101 = external feedback from Input Reference 1 110 = do not use 111 = do not use RVRT R/W 1b Automatic switching mode for Digital PLL: 0 = non-revertive switching 1 = revertive switching SWMODE R/W 1b Controls how Digital PLL adjusts output phase when switching between input references: 0 = Absorb any phase differences between old & new input references 1 = Track to follow new input reference's phase using phase-slope limiting PRI_0[1:0] R/W 00b Switchover priority for Input Reference 0 when used by Digital PLL: 00 = 1st priority 01 = 2nd priority 10 = do not use 11 = do not use
+Digital PLL Input Control Register Block Field Descriptions Bit Field Name Field Type Default Value Description REFSEL[2:0] R/W 000b Input reference selection for Digital PLL: 000 = Automatic selection 001 = Manual selection by GPIO inputs 010 through 011 = Reserved 100 = Force selection of Input Reference 0 101 = Force selection of Input Reference 1 110 = Do not use 111 = Do not use FBSEL[2:0] R/W 000b Feedback mode selection for Digital PLL: 000 through 011 = internal feedback divider 100 = external feedback from Input Reference 0 101 = external feedback from Input Reference 1 110 = do not use 111 = do not use RVRT R/W 1b Automatic switching mode for Digital PLL: 0 = non-revertive switching 1 = revertive switching SWMODE R/W 1b Controls how Digital PLL adjusts output phase when switching between input references: 0 = Absorb any phase differences between old and new input references at the PLL output.
+Recommended for use when both input references are in the same clock domain.
+1 = Limit the maximum rate of phase change at the PLL output when adjusting to a new input reference's phase/frequency using phase-slope limiting as set in the SLEWn bits.
+Recommended for use when the input references are not in the same clock domain.
+PRI_0[1:0] R/W 00b Switchover priority for Input Reference 0 when used by Digital PLL: 00 = 1st priority 01 = 2nd priority 10 = do not use 11 = do not use